 Tax savings: CHF 1,509 in the first year

 A pillar 3a deposit reduces the tax burden in Zurich by CHF 1,509 or 8.5%!

 Even if you are not able to pay the maximum pension contributions for 2023, you can also pay smaller contributions into your third pillar at any time.
 This way you also save on taxes and at the same time benefit from long-term yield opportunities in your retirement provision.
 It is best to set up a standing order, since even regular small amounts can have a big effect.

 If you save the price of a coffee a day and invest it in your third pillar, according to the frankly pension calculator your retirement assets can amount to more than CHF 100,000* when you retire.

 *Deposit CHF 1,800 per year, 30 years, ambitious investment strategy with hypothetical annual return 3.9%.

 You do not need a tax consultant to benefit from the tax savings.
 In your tax return (Main form -> Deductions) you simply the state amount of pillar 3a contributions that you have paid in.

-It’s worth having multiple 3a pillars: You can receive them on a staggered basis when you retire, giving you tax advantages when it comes to payouts.
+It’s worth having multiple 3a pillars.
+You can receive them on a staggered basis when you retire, giving you tax advantages when it comes to payouts.
 We recommend setting up a second frankly pillar 3a for amounts above CHF 50,000.
-You can open another frankly pillar 3a via the app with just a few clicks.
+You can open another frankly pillar 3a in the app with just a few clicks.

 Do you already have two 3a pillars at other banks?
 Then you can also transfer them to two frankly 3a pillars, meaning that you can continue to separate your savings.
-Simply place two transfer orders via the app – one order per frankly account.
+Just place two transfer orders – one order per frankly account.

 Please rotate device